Plate tectonics

 Tectonic plates are composed of the oceanic lithosphere and the thicker continental lithosphere, each topped by its own kind of crust.
-Along convergent boundaries, the process of subduction, or one plate moving under another, carries the edge of the lower one down into the mantle; the area of material lost is balanced by the formation of new (oceanic) crust along divergent margins by seafloor spreading.
-In this way, the total geoid surface area of the lithosphere remains constant.
-This prediction of plate tectonics is also referred to as the conveyor belt principle.
-Earlier theories, since disproven, proposed gradual shrinking (contraction) or gradual expansion of the globe.
+Along convergent plate boundaries, the process of subduction carries the edge of one plate down under the other plate and into the mantle.
+This process reduces the total surface area (crust) of Earth.
+The lost surface is balanced by the formation of new oceanic crust along divergent margins by seafloor spreading, keeping the total surface area constant in a tectonic "conveyor belt".

+While Earth is the only planet known to currently have active plate tectonics, evidence suggests that other planets and moons have experienced or exhibit forms of tectonic activity.
+For example, Jupiter's moon Europa shows signs of ice crustal plates moving and interacting, similar to Earth's plate tectonics.
+Additionally, Mars and Venus are thought to have had past tectonic activity, though not in the same form as Earth.

-Tectonic plates are able to move because Earth's lithosphere has greater mechanical strength than the underlying asthenosphere.
-Lateral density variations in the mantle result in convection; that is, the slow creeping motion of Earth's solid mantle.
-Plate movement is thought to be driven by a combination of the motion of the seafloor away from spreading ridges due to variations in topography (the ridge is a topographic high) and density changes in the crust (density increases as newly-formed crust cools and moves away from the ridge).
-At subduction zones the relatively cold, dense oceanic crust sinks down into the mantle forming the downward convecting limb of a mantle cell, and there is general consensus that this results in the strongest driver of the plates.
-The relative importance of other proposed factors such as active convection, upwelling and flow inside the mantle, and tidal drag of the moon, and their relationship to each other is still the subject of debate.
+Tectonic plates are relatively rigid and float across the ductile asthenosphere beneath.
+Lateral density variations in the mantle result in convection currents, the slow creeping motion of Earth's solid mantle.
+At a seafloor spreading ridge, plates move away from the ridge, which is a topographic high, and the newly formed crust cools as it moves away, increasing its density and contributing to the motion.
+At a subduction zone, the relatively cold, dense oceanic crust sinks down into the mantle, forming the downward convecting limb of a mantle cell, which is the strongest driver of plate motion.
+The relative importance and interaction of other proposed factors such as active convection, upwelling inside the mantle, and tidal drag of the Moon is still the subject of debate.